 3.1.
 Drawing tools

-We use a ruler to measure distances, usually is graduated in centimetres and millimetres (see chapter 1)
+We use a ruler to measure distances, it is usually graduated in centimetres and millimetres.

 We use a protractor to measure angles, you must place the vertex of the angle at the center mark of the protractor.

 Pencils have leads of different hardness in a scale that range from soft (B) to hard (H)

 If the lead is soft the lines will be dark and thick

 To obtain dark thin lines it is necessary to use soft lead and to sharpen the pencil very often.

 Rubbers are used to erase what has been drawn with a pencil.

 Softer rubbers normally erase better but they also wear down faster.